Vertex reconstruction in the TAO experiment: The deep learning algorithm

 In the VGG-T network architecture context, increasing model depth is a widely adopted strategy in deep learning to enhance the accuracy of reconstruction tasks by augmenting the model's nonlinear representation capabilities.
 However, deeper networks often encounter challenges such as gradient vanishing and explosion, which can hinder convergence during training.
 To address these issues, we implement the residual connection structure proposed in Ref. \cite{he2015:drl}, as illustrated in Fig. \ref{fig:ResidualBlock}.
 This structure incorporates skip connections, significantly improving feature utilization and enhancing the model's ability to learn complex patterns, facilitating a more effective optimization process.

 We utilize this technique to develop a deeper network architecture called ResNet-T, which is tailored for reconstruction tasks in the TAO experiment.
-As shown in Fig. \ref{fig:enter-label}, ResNet-T incorporates thirty-four convolutional layers beyond the original VGG architecture, resulting in a $54\%$ increase in the total number of parameters.
-This substantial increase in model capacity allows ResNet-T to learn more complex features and relationships within the data.
+As shown in Fig. \ref{fig:enter-label}, ResNet-T incorporates thirty-four convolutional layers beyond the original VGG architecture, resulting in a modest $1.6\%$ increase in the total number of parameters.
+Although the increase in the number of parameters is relatively small, the enhanced model capacity enables ResNet-T to capture more complex features and relationships in the data.
+Notably, this architectural modification leads to approximately a 36.5\% increase in GPU memory usage, while the corresponding rise in training time is about 14.4\% on an RTX-4090.

-Throughout the training process, ResNet-T utilizes the same training settings as those applied to VGG-T, ensuring consistency while allowing us to explore the benefits of depth via the residual connections.
+Throughout the training process, ResNet-T utilizes the same training settings as those applied to VGG-T, ensuring consistency while allowing us to explore the benefits of depth via residual connections.
 This approach facilitates better performance in reconstruction tasks and fosters a more stable training process, ultimately contributing to improved accuracy and efficiency in the TAO experiment.
+Figure~\ref{fig:loss_lr} depicts the training dynamics of VGG-T and ResNet-T, showing the progression of the loss function and the learning rate schedule over the course of training, suggesting that both models converge smoothly without any evident signs of overfitting.